Dealing with a Distributor

 Exclusive Distribution and Competition Law Restrictions

-Where an EU-based distributorship is exclusive, it can fall foul of EU competition law as Article 81 of the Treaty of Rome prohibits agreements and concerted practices which prevent, restrict or distort competition and which affect trade between EU Member States.
-However, where the parties together have a turnover of less than 200 million ECU or 5% of a relevant market, the agreement is unlikely to be caught.
+Where a distributorship is exclusive, it can fall foul of EU competition law as Article 101 of the Treaty of Rome prohibits agreements and concerted practices which prevent, restrict or distort competition and which affect trade between EU Member States.

-The UK has similar competition provisions in as much as they control agreements that prevent, restrict or distort competition within the UK or part of it.
-However, 'vertical' agreements (those between businesses at different levels in the supply chain such as distributorships) are generally prohibited.
+The UK has similar competition provisions (which also adopt the block exemption) in as much as they control agreements that prevent, restrict or distort competition within the UK or part of it.